 - Tasks you don’t enjoy or you really do not want to do.

-Let’s go further and dig into some of the tasks I, or people I know have passed on to a virtual assistant.
+Let’s go further and dig into some of the tasks I, or people I know have outsourced to a virtual assistant.
 I’ll break these tasks down by category, to make it easy to follow and comprehend.

 Website Creation and Web Administration